turingschool/backend-curriculum-site/module4/lessons/intro_to_professional_workflow.md

 *   2 Points - A concept that we understand, but it's too big to start work on (needs to be subdivided)
 *   1 Point - A story that is understood and ready for work

 A good 1-point story represents less than a half day of work.
+Additionally, think of the points as relative.
+A 2-point story is 2 times as challenging as a 1-point story, and a 3-point story is 3 times as challenging.

 #### Decomposing Stories